What Are Stay Interviews in Nursing? Facility Guide and FAQ

 What Is a Stay Interview?
 Purpose and Overview

-A stay interview is a meeting between a manager and employee that’s aimed at understanding what’s making an employee stay at an organization and what might cause them to leave.
+A stay interview is a meeting between a manager and employee, aimed at understanding what’s making an employee stay at an organization and what might cause them to leave.
 The purpose of these interviews is to get ahead of any potential issues before they lead to turnover.
 Through this process, managers are able to learn about the first-hand experiences of their staff, which then informs actions that can be taken to improve retention.

-• Strengthens Relationships: Stay interviews allow for more open, collaborative, and meaningful communication.
+Stay-minded discussions allow for more open, collaborative, and meaningful communication.
 This fosters a positive work environment and increases trust between nursing staff and their leaders.

 Example 1: If you were contacted by a prospective applicant who wanted to learn more about our unit, what reasons would you give them to work here?